A Very Efficient Korea Itinerary for 7 Days

 Stop 6: Dinner at Gwangjang Market (광장시장)

-For your final stop of the day, get some dinner at Gwangjang Market.
-I finally visited on my last trip, and I actually really loved it! it’s bustling and fun but the food is actually quite good, and you’ll get to try a bunch of different dishes in one go.
+For your final stop of the day, get some dinner at Gwangjang Market (광장시장).
+I finally visited, and I actually really loved it!
+It’s bustling and fun but the food is actually a lot better than I was expecting for Seoul, and you’ll get to try a bunch of different dishes in one go.

 If the name sounds familiar, it’s been featured on Netflix’s “Street Food” and the stands featured are still there with signs to let you know who they are.